 The three boxes in this schematic illustrate how the common and differential mode characteristics of a differential buffer can be modeled with IBIS constructs.
 This arrangement can be applied to fully differential, half-differential, and pseudo-differential buffers equally well.
-(In the case of the pseudo-differential buffers, the box labeled "series [Model]" would not be needed).
-However, there are a couple of important limitations involved in using this concept.

-First, even though [Model]s of type series can describe passive and active circuit elements, the IBIS specification does not provide any control signals for them.
+(In the case of the pseudo-differential buffers the box labeled "series [Model]" would not be needed).
+However, there is an important limitation that we need to be aware of when using this concept.
+Even though [Model]s of type series can describe passive and active circuit elements, the IBIS specification does not provide any control signals for them.
 This means that a series model cannot be turned on or off, it is considered to be in a static condition throughout the entire simulation.
 The associated [On] and [Off] keywords provide only a static selection mechanism which cannot be changed during a simulation.
-For this reason, we can only model differential drivers that have static differential characteristics, i.e., the series [Model] can only contain I-V tables but no V-T tables.
+For this reason, we can only model differential drivers which have static differential characteristics, i.e., the series [Model] can only contain I-V tables but no V-T tables.
 As we will see it later in this chapter, this does not seem to be a serious limitation in most practical situations, but in case we need to model dynamic differential characteristics in a buffer, we can make use of the capabilities introduced in the external language extensions of the IBIS version 4.1 specification.